 Unfortunately, the default settings of Microsoft Office (as far as I know in all versions) produce rather unimpressive results when it comes to images.
 The following example shows exported PDF versions of a cat photograph with various settings.

 The top left image is a screenshot directly from PowerPoint 2016.
 On the top right, we can see a PDF export from PowerPoint with default settings.
 As you can see, this is rather terrible.
 Often, especially with smaller logos or background images, the compression artifacts are hard to spot on first glance.
 However, once you’ve spotted them, they really spoil an otherwise beautiful PDF export.
 The bottom left and right examples are exports from PowerPoint 2016 (print settings) and Adobe Acrobat DC respectively.

-However, while both the print version and the Adobe version look fine, Adobe Acrobat handles such things as transparency much better.
+However, while both the print version and the Adobe version look fine, Adobe Acrobat handles such things as transparency much better1.
 If you are working with complex images, transparent images, or extremely large files, Adobe Acrobat (DC) is generally advisable - despite its high cost.
-In this regard it is important to note that the newer versions of Microsoft Office, such as 2016, are only really compatible with the DC version of Acrobat, not X or XI.
+In this regard it is important to note that the newer versions of Microsoft Office, such as 2016, are only really compatible with the recent DC versions of Acrobat, not X or XI.

 The last important thing to remember is that the PDF/A format (designed for long-term archival) is not compatible with transparent images.
 If you export those using PDF/A settings, they will just appear slightly darker than the original transparent one.